Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Pennsylvania offers a significant sales and use tax exemption for equipment purchased for a qualified data center.
-This program substantially reduces the capital investment required for servers, storage, and networking hardware, making the region financially attractive.
+Tax Advantage For Data Centers: Pennsylvania offers a significant sales and use tax exemption on eligible computer data center equipment.
+This program directly reduces the capital expenditure required to build out or refresh server, storage, and networking hardware, improving the total cost of ownership.

 Natural Disaster Risk

-Reading has a High natural disaster risk profile, with a FEMA National Risk Index score of 83.99 as of September 2025.
-The risk score is not an indicator of certainty but of relative vulnerability compared to the rest of the United States.
+Reading has a High natural disaster risk profile, with a FEMA National Risk Index score of 84.00 out of 100, as of September 2025.
+The risks are primarily weather-related and do not include direct coastal threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business